Restaurants Near Lacock Village

 The Horse & Groom

-The Horse & Groom is a charming, Grade II-listed pub and restaurant set in the village of Charlton.
-Having recently undergone a full refurbishment, the pub boasts a brand new dining room, which serves stunning seasonal dishes and modern takes on pub classics, with the tree-sheltered lawn and surrounding paddock outside providing perfect spaces for al fresco drinking and dining in the summer months.
+The Horse & Groom restaurant is a charming, Grade II-listed gastropub set in the village of Charlton.
+Having recently undergone a full refurbishment, the pub boasts a brand-new dining room that serves stunning seasonal dishes and modern takes on pub classics.
+With a tree-sheltered lawn and surrounding paddock outside, it provides a perfect space for al fresco drinking and dining after a trip to Lacock Village.

 The Quarryman’s Arms

-Boasting incredible views across the Box Valley, the family-friendly Quarryman’s Arms in Box Hill has great food at its heart.
-The country pub and restaurant is renowned for its award-winning pies, sausage rolls and delicious Sunday roast, all of which can be enjoyed in the pub’s cosy dining area, or outside in its newly-covered, heated beer garden!
+Boasting incredible views across the Box Valley, the family-friendly Quarryman’s Arms gastropub in Box Hill has great food at its heart.
+The country pub and restaurant is renowned for its award-winning pies, sausage rolls and delicious Sunday roast – why not stop by to sample them after your day at Lacock Village?

 The White Hart

-Located in the heart of picturesque Wroughton, The White Hart is a beautiful thatched pub with spades of character.
-Passionate about great food, the pub’s restaurant is focused on local produce, seasonal ingredients and modern takes on pub classics, and behind the bar, it’s all about award-winning Butcombe beer.
+Located in the heart of picturesque Wroughton, The White Hart inn is a beautiful thatched pub with spades of character.
+Passionate about great food, the pub’s restaurant is focused on local produce, seasonal ingredients and modern takes on pub classics.
+Behind the bar, it’s all about award-winning Butcombe beer – the perfect refreshing pint after a day exploring Lacock Village.

 A brief history of Lacock Village